ShadewG/discord-scheduler/README.md

 - **Customizable Watchers**: Get notified when Notion properties change
 - **Creds 2.0 Economy**: Earn and spend Creds through `/kudos`, check balances with `/creds`, and redeem rewards from `/shop`.
 - **Email Forwarding**: Send emails arriving at `dropbox@matcher.com` straight to your Discord channel.
+- **Gmail Poller**: Automatically poll Gmail and post new emails to your Discord channel.

 ## Environment Variables